r-narayanan4/DevOps-recap-interview-qa/DevOps-recap-qa.md

 I quit my previous work to advance in my profession and take on new challenges.
 Even though I had a great time there, I was ready for something different.
 I also desired to live nearer to my hometown.

+or

+I left my previous job because there were limited projects, and I couldn't fully utilize my skills.
+Additionally, I wanted to relocate closer to my hometown to be near family, which will help me maintain a better work-life balance.

 ### 3. What is your expected salary?

 I'm aiming for a salary that reflects my experience and the responsibilities of the role, ensuring a win-win situation for both of us.